aponsero/simple_parsers/Centrifuge2aggregation/README.md

 install.packages(c("tidyverse", "taxonomizr"))
 ```

+Note that the current script has been developped and tested using the following versions:

+* R 4.3.3
+* TaxonomizR 0.10.6
+* tidyverse 2.0.0

 ### TaxonomizR Database

 You also need to set up the TaxonomizR NCBI database to retrieve the most up to date taxonomic classifications.